College admissions in the United States

 College admissions in the United States is the process of applying for undergraduate study at colleges or universities.
 For students entering college directly after high school, the process typically begins in eleventh grade, with most applications submitted during twelfth grade.
 Deadlines vary, with Early Decision or Early Action applications often due in October or November, and regular decision applications in December or January.
 Students at competitive high schools may start earlier, and adults or transfer students also apply to colleges in significant numbers.

 Each year, millions of high school students apply to college.
 In 2018–19, there were approximately 3.68 million high school graduates, including 3.33 million from public schools and 0.35 million from private schools.
 The number of first-time freshmen entering college that fall was 2.90 million, including students at four-year public (1.29 million) and private (0.59 million) institutions, as well as two-year public (0.95 million) and private (0.05 million) colleges.
 First-time freshman enrollment is projected to rise to 2.96 million by 2028.

 Students can apply to multiple schools and file separate applications to each school.
 Recent developments such as electronic filing via the Common Application, now used by about 800 schools and handling 25 million applications, have facilitated an increase in the number of applications per student.
 Around 80 percent of applications were submitted online in 2009.
 About a quarter of applicants apply to seven or more schools, paying an average of $40 per application.
 Most undergraduate institutions admit students to the entire college as "undeclared" undergraduates and not to a particular department or major, unlike many European universities and American graduate schools, although some undergraduate programs may require a separate application at some universities.
-Admissions to two-year colleges or community colleges are more simple, often requiring only a high school transcript and in some cases, minimum test score.
+Admissions to two-year colleges or community colleges are simpler, often requiring only a high school transcript and in some cases, minimum test score.